bcgov/ExchangeLabOps/docs/Agile-in-the-BCPS/readme.md

 Additonally, when we create isolated and specialized teams in project structures, we require cascading hand-offs which challenge communication and collaboration.
 This limits innovation, slows delivery of value, and degrades the quality of our products.

-In 2015, the BC Developer's Exchange started experimenting with Agile product teams.
+In 2015, the BC Developers' Exchange started experimenting with Agile product teams.
 We tested the [Agile Delivery Process](https://developer.gov.bc.ca/Agile-Delivery-Journey?intention=LOGIN#error=login_required "Agile Delivery Process").
 We also learned it takes more than just process improvement: we needed to adjust our mindsets and build a supportive community to enable results.

 **The result?** There are over [20 product teams](https://bcgov.github.io/ExchangeLabOps/Resident-Teams/README.html) who have delivered high quality products in an Agile way and many within a year.
 Additionally, organizations that have graduated teams from the Lab are now embarking on broader Agile adoption and are creating more teams.